 Bruises occur when you break small blood vessels underneath your skin.
 The dark marking of a bruise is actually blood.
 Small bruises that are not painful require no real attention, and you can continue training normally.
 Small bruises usually take 3 to 5 days to clear.

 For severe shin bruising, allow no contact to the area.
 Let the bruising fully heal before you begin kicking again.
-Use ice as described above for the first couple days.
+Use ice as described above for the first couple of days.
 After this, warm baths with Epsom salt will be helpful.
-2 cups of Epsom salt in a hot bath alleviates bruising, as well as general muscle soreness and inflammation.
+Two cups of Epsom salt in a hot bath alleviates bruising, as well as general muscle soreness and inflammation.

 If the bruising does not get better or is extremely painful, see a doctor.
 You may have a more serious injury.